overturetool/overturetool.github.io/_netmeetings/Net-Meeting-103.md

 https://github.com/tomooda/ViennaTalk-doc/releases

 * Drag&Dropping files from Finder/Desktop into a ViennaTalk environment opens corresponding tools.
-* VDMC is renamed to ViennaAnimation to abstract execution mechanisms (now interpreter and transpiler) of animation.
+* ViennaAnimation to abstract execution mechanisms (now interpreter and transpiler) of animation.
 * The settings dialog has the Code Generator section to turn on/off runtime type checking and runtime assertion checking.
 * VDMBrowser and Lively Walk-Through provides options to use interpreter or transpiler.